code-a/private-circle/README.md

 	ps –ef |grep http

--> apache process should show the apache user
+-> apache process should show the http-web user

 ### Restrict access to directories